 The suspension is different.
-The suspension happens AUTOMATICALLY 46 days after your arrest.
-However, you are entitled to a hearing to fight the suspension, and there is a time limit to do this.
+In Illinois, your driver's license will be AUTOMATICALLY be suspended 46 days after your arrest.
+You are entitled to a hearing to fight the suspension, and there is a time limit to do this.
 Not only that, we can file the Petition asking to fight your suspension right away, and because this starts a clock running, this could very much be in your favor.
 Waiting to file this Petition could greatly increase the chances of you being suspended.

 Every courthouse is different.
 If your case is at Daley Center, 50 W. Washington, Chicago, IL your DUI case will be on the 4th floor.
 You will be assigned to the same room every court appearance.
 At Daley Center, the judges rotate every day, and you will not know beforehand which judge you will see.
 You can possibly have a different judge every time you appear in court.
 Court will either be at 9 am or 1 pm, and you cannot be late.
 If you are late, the judge may issue a warrant for your arrest.

 If you have court in the Skokie courthouse, Bridgeview courthouse, Markham courthouse, the Maywood courthouse, the Rolling Meadows courthouse or 26th and California, you will also be assigned a specific room.
 The judges at these courthouses don't rotate as often, so you may have the same judge throughout your case.
 Appearance times at these courthouse include 9 am, 10:30 am, 1:00 pm, 1:30 pm.